 Claims must be submitted by 11.59pm 14 calendar days after the month you are claiming for.
 For example, a claim for furlough days in March 2021 needs to be submitted by 14 April 2021.
 If this date falls on the weekend or a bank holiday, then claims should be submitted by the next working day.Find out more about the CJRS

 Self-Employed Income Support Scheme (SEISS)

-This scheme does not apply to company owners or directors who pay themselves dividends and a salary.
-It is suggested that company directors may be able to benefit from the Coronavirus Job Retention Scheme but this is to be confirmed.Find out more about self-employed income support
+This scheme does not apply to company owners or directors who pay themselves dividends.
+However, company directors can be furloughed on the Coronavirus Job Retention Scheme just like other employees.

 Coronavirus Business Interruption Loan Scheme (CBILS)

 As with BBLS, CBILS provides financial support to SME businesses experiencing cashflow disruption as a result of the COVID-19 outbreak.
 It is being delivered by the British Business Bank.

 The main support is as outlined: